 City water cooled sets do not use a conventional radiator.
 Instead, a constantly changing water flow cools the engine.
-Ventilation is seldom a problem, but sufficient air movement and fresh air must be available to cool the generator, disperse heat radiated from the engine, and to support combustion.
+Sufficient air movement and fresh air must be available to cool the generator, disperse heat radiated from the engine, and to support combustion.
+Additional information is contained in Technical Bulletin T-030.